tanhuynh226/flashME/README.md

 We used Python and imported a spaced repetition algorithm module called SuperMemo2 on the back-end.
 SuperMemo2 provided us various values to determine the "spacing" and "repetition" in our study sessions.
 The values "quality" and "easiness" help determine the strength of a user's knowledge of a certain flashcard based on answer similarity and response time.
 The values "repetition" and "interval" help determine the next time a user will come across the flashcard in their study sessions in order to calculate a "review_date".

+On the front-end, we used vue.js to build a responsive single-page website while using a combination of Sketch and Figma to design the user interace.
 User information, flashcard sets, and the flashcards were stored on a MongoDB database that can send or retrieve data at any time.

-On the front-end, we used vue.js to build a responsive single-page website while using a combination of Sketch and Figma to design the user interace.

-* database and hosting
+We host our website on netlify.

 ### What we learned